trailblazer/trailblazer/README.md

 end
 ```

 The `step` DSL takes away the pain of flow control and error handling.
-You focus on what happens: creating models, validating data, sending out notifications.
+You focus on _what_ happens: creating models, validating data, sending out notifications.

 ### Control flow

-The operation takes care of the flow control.
+The operation takes care _when_ things happen: the flow control.
 Internally, this works as depicted in this beautiful diagram.

 ![Flow diagram of a typical operation.](https://github.com/trailblazer/trailblazer/blob/readme/doc/song_operation_create.png?raw=true)

 The best part: the only way to invoke this operation is `Operation.call`.
-The single entry-point saves programmers from shenanigans with instances and has proven to be an almost bullet-proof concept in the past 10 years.
+The single entry-point saves programmers from shenanigans with instances and internal state - it's proven to be an almost bullet-proof concept in the past 10 years.

 ```ruby
 result = Song::Operation::Create.(params: {title: "Hear Us Out", band: "Rancid"})